Changes to 2020 Area Cleanup

 One day per neighborhood is the maximum time we can make happen within the six-month window WFWRD has to provide the services.

 Once the containers have been dropped off and filled by residents, we have a crew working to secure each container and prepare it for transportation to a local dumping facility for proper disposal.
-The container is then delivered to the next neighborhood.
-We have 128 containers to place in the neighborhoods each day, and it takes our 19 trucks all day to pick up all of the containers, empty them at a local waste facility, and place them in their new locations.
+The container is then delivered to the next reservation.
+We have 80 containers to place in the neighborhoods each day, and it takes eight trucks all day to pick up all of the containers, empty them at a local waste facility, and place them in their new locations.

 We ask that homeowners with large amounts of bulk, or green waste to use our Trailer Rental Program.

-We also offer the landfill voucher program for residents to haul your own load to the Landfill.
-Please see this link for a location to pick up District sponsored vouchers.
-Vouchers locations
+We also offer the landfill voucher program for residents to haul your own load to the Landfill—district-sponsored voucher-request.